 I’m going to let you in on a dirty little secret.
 That’s what most personal injury law firms do.
 They settle too early because they’d rather rack up lots of easy but small wins instead of going the extra mile and getting you every penny you deserve — and more.

 That’s not how we operate.
-If you have a home-run case, then we’re going to hit for the stands.
+If you have a home-run case, we are going to point and call our shot, and hit for the bleachers.
 We’re not going to settle for a very small amount.

 We believe the biggest threat we can make against the greedy insurance companies is to show them we’re willing to go all the way to trial.
 That’s the home run we’re always aiming for: a huge award decided by a jury of your sympathetic peers.